 With her sons both in college and her daughter attending the local high school, Jenny found herself in a major life transition.
 It was at that time that a local bookstore came up for sale.
 In January 2017, Jenny officially became a brick-n-mortar bookstore owner.
 It is her joy to interact with stories, both the ones on the shelf and in her customer's lives, every day.
 Intersecting the two is some of the most fulfilling work she has ever done.

-Jenny accepts books in exchange for a store credit or cash.
-If Jenny can use a book you bring, you can choose between receiving 20% store credit or 10% cash of the retail price of the book.
+Jenny accepts books in exchange for a store credit.
+If Jenny can use a book you bring, you receive 20% for store credit of your book's retail price.
+I, in turn, sell books for 50% of retail and the 30% difference is used to run the business.

 Jenny only accepts paperbacks unless the hardback has been recently released and is not yet available in paperback.

 Jenny rarely accepts nonfiction books that are reference-based with information that can be found online.

 If you have more than two grocery bags worth of books you are interested in Jenny considering, it is in your best interest to call and discuss with Jenny the best time for you to bring them.

 Jenny only accepts DONATIONS she can resell.
 Donating what she cannot use is the responsibility of the customer unless otherwise arranged.

 Credit slips are honored up to one year from when they are issued.